-• Output options
+Output options

-On the far right of the bottom bar, you can bypass the entire plug-in and the output button gives access to input/output level and panning controls.
+On the far right of the bottom bar, you can bypass the entire plug-in and the output button gives access to the Unrestricted Feedback, Channel Mode and input/output/mix controls.
 See Input/output options.

-• Resize and Full Screen mode
+Resize and Full Screen mode

-The Resize button at the right of the bottom bar lets you change the interface size.
-In addition, using the Full Screen button in the top-right corner, you can enter Full Screen mode, in which Volcano 3 fills the whole screen.
+Using the Resize button at the right of the bottom bar, you can choose a desired interface size.
+In addition, using the Full Screen button at the right top corner, you can enter Full Screen mode, in which Saturn 2 fills the whole screen.
 See Full Screen mode and resizing.

-MIDI learn
+• MIDI learn